sharma2rachit/sharma2rachit/README.md

 - 👋 Hi, I’m @sharma2rachit
 - 👀 I’m interested in coding in c++
 - 🌱 I’m currently learning python, java, kotlin
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me rs188162@gmail.com
+- contact me on rs188162@gmail.com

 <!---
 sharma2rachit/sharma2rachit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.